 Be a voice for hope and justice at Catholic Advocacy Day 2022!

-We will select three priority issues, one each from education, respect life, and social and economic justice.
-Action alerts will be posted here, on Facebook and Twitter, and via email to members of the Catholic Advocacy Network (or text, if you signed up).
+We are advocating on five issues for Catholic Advocacy Day.
+Access the action alerts here, on Facebook and Twitter, and via email to members of the Catholic Advocacy Network (or by text, if you signed up).
 All you have to do to bring your voice before the Maryland legislature is sign, click and send.

 How it Works